AugustElvevold/2022.11.28-school-exam-react-electric-games/README.md

 This project uses a cloud-hosted MongoDB instance.
 For security reasons, the connection details are not included in the project files.
 To run the project locally:

-1. Create a `.env` file in the root directory.
-2. Contact me to obtain the necessary environment variable details for the database connection.
+* Contact me to obtain the necessary `appsettings.Development.json` for the database connection.
-3. Populate the `.env` file with the provided details, following the format specified in `.env.example`.

 This approach ensures the project can be set up and evaluated by authorized users while maintaining the security of the database connection.